bakkeby/dwm-vanitygaps/README.md

 I have included my personal keybindings (`config.h`) here for reference; feel free to delete this to start fresh with default configuration (from `config.def.h`).
 Most notable I guess is binding `rotatestack` and `cyclelayouts` to the mouse wheel which can be rather convenient when having many windows in the stack.
 I also mapped middle-click to move a window to master (`zoom`) rather than toggling floating mode which you enable anyway when dragging a window.

-I should also note that to start various applications I have additional keybindings through sxhkd.
+I should also note that to start various applications I have additional keybindings through `sxhkd`.

 ---